 From December until February, it’s the time of year when nights tend to get cold with days being warm with bright sun.
+Temperatures can drop to -5 degrees at night so bring a suitable sleeping bag.
 Blue winter skies serve a striking background to the snow-capped peaks.
 The higher passes experience snow but the valleys receive only an occasional light dusting.
 The possibility of heavy snow remains only if there is a sudden and dramatic change in temperature.

 Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.
 Country specific information and advice is published by the National Travel Health Network and Centre on the TravelHealthPro website and by NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.